Civil aviation in India

-India is the third-largest civil aviation market in the world as of 2021.
-It recorded an air traffic of 131 million passengers in 2016, of which 100 million were domestic passengers.
-The largest airline by international passenger traffic was Jet Airways which transported over 10 million passengers in and out of India in 2016, followed by Air India and AI Express (8.8 million).
-In third place was Emirates (5.46 million), which is the largest foreign airline operating in India.

 History of civil aviation

 Modern civil Aviation in India traces back to 18 February 1911, when the first commercial civil aviation flight took off from Allahabad for Naini over a distance of 6 mi.
 During the Allahabad Exhibition, Henri Pequet, a French aviator, carried 6,500 pieces of mail on a Humber biplane from the exhibition to the receiving office at Allahabad.
 This is the world's first official airmail service.
 The first commercial airline in present-day India was Handley Page Indo-Burmese Transport.
-On 15 October 1932, J.R.D.
-Tata flew a consignment of mail from Karachi to Juhu Airport.
+On 15 October 1932, J. R. D. Tata flew a consignment of mail from Karachi to Juhu Airport.
 His airline later became Air India.

 In March 1953, the Indian Parliament passed the Air Corporations Act.
 India's airline industry was nationalised and the eight domestic airlines operating independently at that time – Deccan Airways, Airways India, Bharat Airways, Himalayan Aviation, Kalinga Airlines, Indian National Airways, Air India and Air Services of India – were merged into two government-owned entities.
 Indian Airlines focussed on domestic routes and Air India International on international services.
 The International Airports Authority of India (IAAI) was constituted in 1972 while the National Airports Authority was constituted in 1986.
 The Bureau of Civil Aviation Security was established in 1987 following the tragic crash of Air India Flight 182.
 Pushpaka Aviation operated scheduled international passenger flights from Bombay to Sharjah, as an associate carrier of Air India from 1979 to 1983.